Uncover the Hidden: The Comprehensive Guide to Penetration Testing

 The Penetration Testing Process

-Penetration testing involves a systematic approach that follows a well-defined process.
-The key steps involved in the penetration testing procedure include:
+Pen testing involves a systematic approach that follows a well-defined process.
+The key steps involved include:

 1. Planning and Pre-Engagement

 During the pre-engagement phase, the penetration tester and the client establish a clear scope of the assessment, define the goals and objectives, and agree on the rules of engagement.
-Information will be gathered about the target system, network, or application and potential vulnerabilities and attack vectors will be identified.
+We will gather information about the target system, network, or application and identify potential vulnerabilities and attack vectors.
 This phase ensures a mutual understanding of the project requirements and expectations.

 2. Intelligence Gathering